Laura F. Galloway Principal Investigator

 cdt9qe@virginia.edu, https://antoineperrier.weebly.com/

-Antoine comes from the University of Basel (Switzerland), where he assessed how past evolutionary, demographic and environmental factors play a role in shaping contemporary species' range limits, using the North American plant species Arabidopsis lyrata subsp. lyrata.
-In the Galloway lab, Antoine’s research focuses on how a complex evolutionary history may affects adaptation current environments and response to changing climates in rear-edge populations, which often occur at the warmer distribution end of a species, using the American bellflower Campanula americana as study system.
-This projects entails a combination of phylogenetic and population genetic analyses, climate data analysis and phenotypic experiments in the greenhouse and in common gardens. |
+Antoine has a PhD from the University of Basel (Switzerland), where he assessed how past evolutionary, demographic and environmental factors play a role in shaping contemporary species' range limits, using the North American plant species Arabidopsis lyrata subsp. lyrata.
+In the Galloway lab, Antoine’s research focuses on how a complex evolutionary history may affects adaptation to current environments and response to changing climates in rear-edge populations, which often occur at the warmer distribution end of a species, using the American bellflower Campanula americana as study system.
+This projects combine phylogenetic and population genetic analyses, climate data analysis and phenotypic experiments in the greenhouse and in common gardens. |

 Alfredo Lopez Post doc

-Hanna Makowski PhD Candidate
+Shannon Kingsley PhD Candidate

 Undergraduates